Shuffle/Shuffle-docs/handbook/engineering/audit.md

 - [] Do you have any outstanding workers not finishing and closing down?
 This indicates workflows not finalizing properly.
 - [] Do you have enough CPU/Memory to run what you want to run without any problems?
-- [] Are you surpassing 500.000 App runs in a month?
-At this point, [it gets hard to scale on your own](https://shuffler.io/pricing?tab=onprem).
 - [] Is the `CLEANUP` or `SHUFFLE_CONTAINER_AUTO_CLEANUP` environment set to true?
 This cleans up containers on the fly.
 - [] Are Logs disabled for apps?
 Logging and sending logs makes workflows slower.
 Disable with `SHUFFLE_LOGS_DISABLED=true`
 - [] Have you changed the max concurrent workflows that can run?
 Default is 7. `SHUFFLE_ORBORUS_EXECUTION_CONCURRENCY=5`